paradise-fi/RoFI/RoFILib/README.md

 You can choose whether to visualize model(s) of configuration(s) in 3D on the screen or save picture(s) of configuration(s) using `-s` or `--save` option.
 You can also specify a path where to save the pictures using `-p` or `--path` option.

-If there are more configurations in the input file, you can choose `-a` or `--animation` option which will generete smoother changes between the configurations.
+If there are more configurations in the input file, you can choose `-a` or `--animation` option which will generate smoother changes between the configurations.
 If you do not want to animate it, you have to use `-n` or `--many` to specify that there are more than one configuration in the file.

 If the animation is chosen, you can specify: